 Adults need time without children too, both outdoors in wild spaces but also exploring how our more traditional rooms can become enabling spaces for curiosity and imagination for everyone.
 Our workshops offer participants the opportunity to explore new spaces and ideas and create their own responses and then to reflect on their practice and interests in this context.
 We are interested in working with educators, artists, writers, and anyone interested in bringing imagination and curiosity into their practice.

-CCI offers professional development opportunities in outside spaces around the county.
+CCI offers professional development opportunities around the county.
 We also run workshops conferences and seminars drawing links between our work with children and contact where possible to the landscape around the meeting space.
 We have worked together freely on sunny spring mornings but also been huddled under tarpaulins through thundery summer storms.

 Thank you, it was calming, relaxing and at a slower pace.
 I haven’t been out in the woods in a long time.

 It reminds me to always look beyond the classroom wall.

 The creativeness of the children that can be developed through exploration will stick in my memory.

 Being in beautiful physical environments with a sense of slow time and expansive space really helps to clear the mind and focus conversation and thinking.
 Our sessions are always shaped by the interests and questions of the group, and offer a balance of first-hand experience, free exploration, discussion, planning, presentations and resources.

 I was surprised that I could work so easily with other people to be creative when I didn't feel creative.

 I wonder why I don't do more of this at school.